 1. Paper Clips

-Bend and shape paper clips to slide over the needle.
-Try to choose smoother clips, since ridged clips can get stuck on your yarn.
+Bend and shape 'em to slide over the needle.
+Try to choose smoother clips, since ridged ones can get stuck on your yarn.

-Cut one up into tiny fragments and slide them onto the needle as markers.
+Cut one up into tiny fragments and slide onto the needle as markers.

 It'll get the job done, though certain colors and types might be difficult to see.